 There were times where she did hear some background noise like keyboard clatter, plus she noticed my voice sounded slightly distant when speaking in crowded areas, but it never got to the point where we decided to hang up and continue our chats over texts.

-While the industry has held the AirPods Pro to the highest standard, the Jabra Elite Active 75t is the new category leader.
+While the industry has held the AirPods Pro to the highest standard, the Jabra Elite Active 75t has shown and proved why it remains the true category leader.
 Audio is spacious and warm, delivering just the right amount of boom to kickstart your workouts without compromising the mids and highs.
 Battery life (both on a single charge and the charging case) is superior to all AirPods models.
 The extremely durable shell also reassures you that it’s going to take more than some severe environmental conditions to damage these buds.

-Comparing the Elite Active 75t to the AirPods Pro will instantly bring up specific criticisms — the biggest being lack of active noise cancellation.
-It’s really not a big deal, especially since Jabra’s passive noise cancellation does a solid job of minimizing ambient sounds.
-In fact, it performed moderately well against Apple’s ANC technology, which we break down in our face-off feature.
+When it first launched, it was a bit unfair to compare the Elite Active 75t to the AirPods Pro because of its lack of active noise cancellation.
+Not anymore.
+Jabra heard our pleas and found a way to innovatively add the feature to its popular buds, which is a sweet gesture that is surprisingly effective.
+But even with ANC out of the equation, Jabra’s passive noise cancellation does a solid job of minimizing ambient sounds.
+In fact, it performed moderately well against Apple’s ANC technology, something we break down in our face-off feature.

 What about the AirPods Pro’s flawless iOS connectivity?
-The Elite Active 75t also has the wireless prowess to pair quickly with iOS and Android devices.
-And even with its newly announced features unavailable till Q2 2020, there is still plenty of functionality in the Sound+ app to appease feature mongers.
+The Elite Active 75t also has the wireless prowess to pair quickly with iOS and Android devices, plus the model offers its own wireless charging solution for an extra $30.

-Then there is the cheaper price point, which, when considering the Elite Active 75t’s overall performance, is a steal at $200.
+Then there is the cheaper price point, which, when considering the Elite Active 75t’s overall performance, is a steal at $150.
+The fact that Jabra developed a free over-the-air ANC update only adds to its value.
 Neither the AirPods Pro ($249), nor the Powerbeats Pro ($249) is as financially rewarding.
-Whether it’s worth spending the $30 extra on the wireless charging version has yet to be determined.